arch-linux-gui/alg-plasma/README.md

 unix-name: arch-linux-gui

-The puropose of ALG is to act as a repository testbed for & between two other distributions and to act as a Vanilla Arch distribution.
+The purpose of ALG is to act as a repository testbed for & between two other distributions and to act as a Vanilla Arch distribution.